kouyouelysian/myartgallery/README.md

 ## 3. Add artwork
 press "+new artwork field".
 A little info card comes up for you to fill out.
-Put the name of your artwork to the "name" field.
-Put the exact filename WITH extention (e.g. coolartwork.png, sanic.jpg), to the "file" field do not try to drag and drop the file on this field! this is not a file upload window, you will upload the actual image manually in a second.
+Put the exact filename WITH extention (e.g. coolartwork.png, sanic.jpg), to the "file" field do not try to drag and drop the file on this field! this is not a file upload window, you will upload the actual image manually in a second!
+Only the filename is required.
-Write something about this new picture in the "about" window. leave it empty if you don't want to write anything about this.
+Write something about this new picture in the "about" window. and name it in the "name" window. leave it empty if you don't want this image to have a displayed name or about-text.

 ## 4. Add group
 This is not mandatory, but having grouping is nice.
 Add a group by pressing "+add group field".